nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 * Some engineers see it as simply [monitoring](https://iamondemand.com/blog/how-to-properly-monitor-your-k8s-clusters-and-pods/) in a fancier package.
 * Honeycomb, in its [Guide to Achieving Observability](https://www.honeycomb.io/wp-content/uploads/2018/07/Honeycomb-Guide-Achieving-Observability-v1.pdf), defines it as the ability to **ask arbitrary questions about your production environment**.

-Regardless of the definition, **observability’s ultimate goal is complete visibility into your system**:
+Regardless of the definition, **observability’s ultimate goal is visibility into your system**:

 * It allows you to understand what’s happening **inside your software from the outside**.
 * It equips you with the data needed to answer everyday operational questions and to **trace failures to their root causes**.